 landscapes of israel

 Have you ever thought of Israel as a place to shoot exciting landscapes?
 If not, you might be in for a fun surprise.
 Though Israel is a very small country (about a fifth the size of Iceland) it has a diverse range of geographical areas including deserts in the south, a long Mediterranean coast line, snowy mountains in the north, rich forests and rivers, and unique natural phenomenons like the Dead Sea.
 All this diversity is packed in a length of about 470km, which makes it very easy to get every where very quickly — even to the most remote areas.
-I’ve been photographing the landscapes of Israel for about 5 years, searching for the most unique and beautiful scenes, natural phenomenons, and the best weather and light.
+I’ve been photographing the landscapes of Israel since 2011, searching for the most unique and beautiful scenes, natural phenomenons, and the best weather and light.
 Here is a bit of what

 I have had the chance to see.